sawyerwatts/Checklists/README.md

 ## Getting Started

-Within a list, these steps don't need to be in complete isolation (like logging can be done whenever earlier), but the goal is to ensure that an iteration is always performed.
 Several docs call this out as well, but this is not strictly a top-down, waterfall list, anything can feed back into "previous" steps, especially design and implementation.

 - [ ] Remember: ownership of IT, engagement in business needs, and a holistic eye will produce the best software.